 research project — to investigate the impacts of animal-assisted therapy (AAT) on pediatric oncology patients and their families.

 The goals of this collaboration are to promote innovation, evidence-based research, practice improvements, and knowledge advancement to further the field of research on human-animal interactions and the treatment of cancer in children.
 Equally important will be to foster improved communications between human and animal medical and research professionals, as well as to understand the benefits of AAT in the context of pediatric oncology treatment.
 Our hope is that this important research will help both patients and their families thrive while coping with the considerable challenges of childhood cancer.
-Please read our Canines and Childhood Cancer (CCC) Comprehensive Literature Review and Executive Summary on pediatric oncology and human-animal interactions.
+For more information, please read our Canines and Childhood Cancer Comprehensive Literature Review and the latest Executive Summary on this study of pediatric oncology and human-animal interactions.